 Whatever your reasoning for visiting the Big Easy, lust, greed, sloth, wrath, envy, pride or gluttony like ourselves, Nola is there to help you find it.
 It really has a little bit of everything for everyone, you need only to search for it.
 The people are warming, the food hearty, the drinks heavy, the sights charming but finding your Nola is priceless.

 This trip really topped my previous one by leaps and bounds, only made better by the crew that accompanied me.
-I packed up my North Face camp bag with a smile ear to ear for having experience another great adventure to be written into the books.
+I packed up my North Face camp bag with a smile ear to ear for having experienced another great adventure to be written into the books.
 Until the next one!